fcgdam/RIOT_TTGOESP32_LORA_V1/README.md

 The following peripheral devices work:

 - SSD1306 OLed
-- LORA SX1276 works
+- LORA SX1276 works but several issues connecting to lorawan/TTN do exist (timing issues).

-Under the examples directory there are examples for each peripheral:
+Under the examples directory there are examples for each peripheral.

-There is an example for driving the OLED.

-Lorawan TTN (The Things Network) connection works with RIOT Loramac example and with this repository board definition.

 # How to use it?